Automatic Failover and Failback with Jedis

 .

-builder to set your preferred retry and failover configuration, passing in the client configs you just created.
+builder to set your preferred retry and failover configuration.

-builder.failbackCheckInterval(1000); // Check every second the unhealthy cluster to see if it has recovered
+.failbackCheckInterval(1000) // Check every second the unhealthy database to see if it has recovered

-builder.gracePeriod(10000); // Keep cluster disabled for 10 seconds after it becomes unhealthy
+.gracePeriod(10000) // Keep database disabled for 10 seconds after it becomes unhealthy

 // Optional: configure retry settings